Hitting your kids – is it a crime in Wisconsin?

 Charged for hitting your kids?
 Contact our child abuse defense attorneys today

 At your initial consultation it’s important to begin talking about defenses.
 Whether this is a privilege depends on the case, but beginning to set that groundwork is certainly important.
-All of the criminal defense lawyers at Meyer Van Severen, S.C. are familiar with privileges as a defense.
+All of the criminal defense lawyers at Van Severen Law Office are familiar with privileges as a defense.
 But even if a privilege doesn’t apply, you’re absolutely still in good hands.
 Our criminal defense lawyers have built reputations throughout the legal communities as staunch advocates for our clients.
 We’ve built reputations based on winning cases.
 We aren’t afraid to defend you at jury trial.
 And while that might sound scary to you, fighting at jury trial sometimes achieves the very best results.

 We believe it’s smart to start fighting your case as early as possible.
 Because of that, our law firm takes phone calls 24/7.
 No matter the time of night or the day of the week, we’ll receive your phone call.
 Contact us immediately at (414) 270-0202.